 What drives us to share our story and our experiences with others?

-According to ABTA’s program team, sharing stories and real experiences from patients, caregivers and families are crucial to learning new perspectives and feeling like participants are part of a community with common experiences and goals.
-Surveys of ABTA programs and educational meetings show that participants, whether patients, caregivers or families, overwhelmingly feel more connected with those who understand their nuanced experiences.
+According to ABTA’s Patient Services team, sharing stories and real experiences from patients, caregivers and families are crucial to learning new perspectives and feeling part of a community with common experiences and goals.
+Surveys of ABTA programs and educational meetings relay participants, whether patients, caregivers or families, overwhelmingly feel more connected with those who understand their unique experiences.
 Participants have also reported physiological and emotional improvements, such as reduced anxiety and stress, along with acquiring necessary information and inspiration for moving forward on their journey.

 Not surprising that scholarly research show that individuals are motivated to share experiences for a stronger sense of social connection (the feeling that you belong to a group and generally feel close to other people, which is a core psychological need).1 Furthermore, researchers extrapolate that sharing experiences and establishing social connections has an ultimate goal of sharing information with others to help facilitate decision-making and build a collective ‘store of knowledge.’2 This knowledge bank is helpful for patients and caregivers who face myriad decisions along the brain tumor journey.